Guide, Updated 18 May 2026

 Net forecast for 2025-26

 Pass rate likely to land at 48.0 to 49.0 percent, similar to 2024-25.
-The structural drivers (cohort quality, preparation hours, instructor grade distribution) are stable; the test-format changes are small.
+The structural drivers (cohort quality, preparation hours, instructor grade distribution) are stable, and the November 2025 format tweaks are small.

 Why year-to-year noise matters for individual candidates

-The standard deviation of year-to-year pass percentage changes is roughly 1.8 percentage points, with most year-on-year moves under 2 percentage points.
+The standard deviation of year-on-year pass percentage changes in the 18-year series is roughly 1.0 percentage point, with most year-on-year moves under 1.5 percentage points.
 For an individual candidate, the practical implication is that historical year comparisons are not a useful basis for booking decisions.
 Booking in 2024-25 versus 2023-24 versus 2022-23 affects expected pass probability by less than the variation between two adjacent centres in the same town.
-Centre choice (33 to 72 percent spread) matters 10 times more than year choice (47 to 49 percent typical band).
+Centre choice (33.4 to 66.7 percent spread at rankable centres in 2024-25) matters at least 10 times more than year choice.
 Use /tools/pass-rate-finder for centre selection; use the year-by-year series only to anchor expectations against the long-run mean, not to time the booking decision.

 How year-by-year compares to centre-by-centre variation

-The full year-by-year band over 17 years is 7.5 percentage points (43.5 to 51.0).
-The centre-by-centre band in any single year is 39 percentage points (33 percent at Belvedere to 72 percent at Lerwick in 2024-25).
+The full year-by-year band over 18 years is roughly 5 percentage points (43.87 to 48.82).
+The centre-by-centre band in a single year at rankable centres (those with at least 1,000 tests) is roughly 33.3 percentage points (33.4 percent at Wolverhampton to 66.7 percent at Dorchester in 2024-25).
 Centre selection is the dominant lever; year selection is rounding error.
 For candidates anchored on the question "is now a good time to take the test", the answer is "the year does not really matter, the centre does".
 For candidates anchored on the question "is the test getting harder or easier", the answer is "neither in any meaningful sense; it has been stable for 15 years".
 See /research/test-volume-trends for the volume-side counterpart and /research/centre-difficulty-clustering for the centre-side variation.

 Pass rates have moved less than candidates think.
-The DVSA series has been remarkably stable for 15 years.
-Booking in a particular year buys you 1 to 2 percentage points; booking at a particular centre buys you 20 percent points.
+The volume-weighted DVSA series has been remarkably stable for 15 years.
+Booking in a particular year buys you 1 to 2 percentage points; booking at a particular centre buys you 20+ percentage points.
 Spend your attention on the centre, not on the calendar year.

 How this connects with the wider pass-rate-history picture